GuillaumeGermain/CNN/README.md

 Cloud GPUS are good but at some point beyond the budget...
 This is also a good opportunity to better understand the building and training of models.

-## Disclaimer:
-:construction: This is still a work in progress and scripts are not finished yet!

 ## Task list
 - [ ] cleanup the readme
 - [X] display nice pics of cats/dogs in the readme